eclipse/mosaic.website/content/docs/simulators/traffic_simulator_sumo.md

 with the aforementioned `additionalVehicleTypeParameters` (Note: these are not validated in any form).
 The image below shows a schematic view of how the configuration files and RTI components interact with each other.
 {{< figure src="../images/sumo_route_files.svg" title="Schematic overview of vehicle type handling in Eclipse MOSAIC" >}}

+## Access SUMO TraCI From Applications

+If SUMO is used as a traffic simulator and a special functionality is required, the `sendSumoTraciRequest` function in the `OperatingSystem` can be used.

+The function expects a string (a unique identifier which will be assigned to the response) and a byte array (representing the complete Traffic Control Interface (TraCI) request including the header).
+The message identifier can be an empty string.

+In all cases the command will trigger a response.
+The application can receive the response from the method `onSumoTraciResult`.
+This method will receive a `SumoTraciResult` object.
+This response contains the specified identifier.
+The application must handle the identification process of the response itself.

+{{% alert note %}}
+Be careful when using this interface and the TraCI commands.
+The commands are delivered to TraCI without any prior checks.
+{{% /alert %}}

+{{% alert note %}}
+You can find the example application SumoTraciInteractionApp in the additional examples bundle on the {{< target-blank "DCAITI website" "https://www.dcaiti.tu-berlin.de/research/simulation/download/" >}}.
+{{% /alert %}}